troymessina/HumanAmbitions/markdown/Ch01_ExponentialGrowth.md

 The same result happens if using $log_{10}$ instead of $\ln$: try it!

-[^7]: What follows is a high-brow symbolic approach, but the same effective result can be achieved by setting *M* = 2 in Eq.
-1.5 and solving for *n*.
+[^7]: What follows is a high-brow symbolic approach, but the same effective result can be achieved by setting $M = 2$ in Eq. {eq}`eq:expgrowth:logM` and solving for $n$.

-> Try it yourself to verify on a
-> calculator, by sticking in various
-> small amounts for *p*.

-Don't view this as a recipe for solving prob- lems, but as a way to romp through the section and help piece it together.
+Don't view this as a recipe for solving problems but as a way to romp through the section and help piece it together.

-More generally, we are not confined to any particular base, *b*, having just seized upon two convenient and relevant possibil- ities.
-If we wanted *b* = 10, we would have *n* = 0.211, for example.
-In this case, the interpretation is that our ten-year point is 21.1% of the way to a factor-of-ten multi- plication, so that 47.4 years at 5% growth results in a factor of 10 growth.
+More generally, we are not confined to any particular base, $b$, having just seized upon two convenient and relevant possibil- ities.
+If we wanted $b = 10$, we would have $n = 0.211$, for example.
+In this case, the interpretation is that our ten-year point is 21.1% of the way to a factor-of-ten multiplication, so that 47.4 years at 5% growth results in a factor of 10 growth.

 ## Exponential Energy Extrapolation

 Having established some basic principles of exponential growth, it's time for a first look at how we can use the math to argue about limits to our expectations.
 We'll concentrate on energy use.
 The United States Energy Information Administration (EIA) provides information on energy use from 1949 to the present.
-An appendix (E1: [3]) presents an approximate account of energy use from 1635-1945.
-Figure 1.2 displays the more recent portion of this history.
+An appendix (E1: [3]) presents an approximate account of energy use from 1635-1945. [](#fig:expgrowth:energyproduction) displays this full range of history.

-Lacking comparable data for the world, we use U.S. data simply to illustrate the more broadly applicable global growth trend.
-Even countries far behind are growing en- ergy use often faster than the 3% charac- teristic of U.S. history.

 ```{figure} ../figures/Ch01_ExponentialGrowth/EnergyProduction.png
 :label: fig:expgrowth:energyproduction
 :align: center